-Area 12 - This area will be used for the provision of a Neighbourhood Equipped Area for Play (NEAP) which will be constructed in 2024.
+Area 12 - This area has been used for the provision of a Neighbourhood Equipped Area for Play (NEAP) which was constructed in 2024.
 Although this fixed asset will have minimal landscaping along its northern side, it is adjacent to a mature native hedge on the eastern side which separates it from Monahan Way so will have some biodiversity gain.
-Because area 11 will be owned by BNPC (estimated 2024) and is not classified as a 'green space', BNPC considers that no additional designation is required.
+Because area 11 is owned by BNPC and is not classified as a 'green space', BNPC considers that no additional designation is required.

 It can now be seen that by 2028, there will be a cohesive and integrated network of green corridors and strategic buffer zones in the Parish.
-When the nature trail and link footpath are added to the network (Section 6 map ref: 014), there will be green corridors which links the northwest area of the Parish (Kilkenny Country Park), through the centre of the Parish (Mary Ellis Country Park and nature trail), down to the recreation ground in the south of the Parish, and onto the PROWs to the east and south east of the Parish.
-This network replicates the green corridor network as identified by TVERC (appendix 11, page 13, map 3).
+When the nature trail and link footpath are added to the network (Section 6 map ref: 07), there will be green corridors which links the northwest area of the Parish (Kilkenny Country Park), through the centre of the Parish (Mary Ellis Country Park and nature trail), down to the recreation ground in the south of the Parish, and onto the PROWs to the east and south east of the Parish.
+This network replicates the green corridor network as identified by TVERC Appendix 11, page 13, map 3).